 The Compton Pottery

-Founded by Mary in Compton around 1900, The Potters' Arts Guild, followed the model of a medieval guild with workmen being given the opportunity to ennoble their lives through their own creative handiwork.
+In 1900, with the Watts Chapel project completed and seeing the potential for her home arts class to become a village industry, Mary Watts founded the Compton Potter's Arts Guild.
+The Guild followed the model of a medieval guild with workmen being given the opportunity to ennoble their lives through their own creative handiwork.

-The original Arts & Crafts building now houses The Tea Shop.
+The original Pottery Building now houses The Tea Shop.